microsoft/Snip-Insights/Installation.md

 From there, select the C# project file `SnipInsight.csproj`.
 You should now be able to build and run the solution.

 The next step to test the AI features is to generate API keys for each AI service.
-Read our [guide](https://github.com) to learn how to generate API keys and then paste them in the settings panel.
+Go to the the [Azure portal](https://ms.portal.azure.com/), create and account or login if you already have one and generate and API keys for each functionnality you want to use.
+You can now paste each key in the settings panel of the application.

 Congratulations!
 You should now have a fully working application to get started.
 Have fun testing the project and thank you for your contribution!